open2b/scriggo-site/site/from-jinja-to-scriggo.md

 ## Type system

-One of the biggest difference between Jinja and Scriggo is the type system.
+One of the biggest differences between Jinja and Scriggo is the type system.

 Jinja is based on Python, thus it offers a dynamically-typed template system, while Scriggo (which is based on Go) is statically typed.